Cinema of São Tomé and Príncipe

-The cinema of São Tomé and Príncipe does not have an extensive history, since São Tomé and Príncipe is not a large island.
-However there has been some filmmaking.
+The cinema of São Tomé and Príncipe refers to the relatively small film industry of São Tomé and Príncipe.
+It does not have an extensive history, since São Tomé and Príncipe is not a large island although some filmmaking has been achieved.
+As of 2021, the country did not have any cinemas.

 Colonial filmmaking

 Colonial filmmakers shot ethnographic documentaries in São Tomé and Príncipe: Ernesto de Albuquerque shot A cultura do Cacau em Sao Tome in 1909, and Cardoso Furtado shot Serviçal e Senhor in 1910.
+Before its independence, the country had six cinemas.

 Contemporary filmmaking

-The only feature film from São Tomé and Príncipe so far is A frutinha do Equador [Little Fruit from the Equator], a 1998 coproduction between Austria, Germany and São Tomé and Príncipe.
-Directed by Herbert Brodl, with São Tomé actors, the film combines fairy story, documentary, road movie and comedy.
+After independence, filmmaking was mainly aimed at nation-building: the Ministry of Information made documentaires revolving around members of political parties.
+The first feature film from São Tomé and Príncipe was A frutinha do Equador (Little Fruit from the Equator), a 1998 coproduction between Austria, Germany and São Tomé and Príncipe.
+Directed by Herbert Brodl, with São Tomé actors, the film is an allegory combining aspects. from fairy tales, documentaries, road movies and comedy films.

+Since the 21th century, development issues related to the environment, ecology, memory and culture have taken the forefront.
+In 2014, the FestFilm festival (International Film Festival of Sao Tome and Principe) was founded, whose head office and organisation is based in Portugal.
+In 2017, Mina Kiá (The Little Housemaid), a short drama film by Katya Aragão, was released.
+The film depicts the hardships faced by São Toméan girls.

+Notable films

 Documentaries set in the island include: